davidgarywood/linode-mastodon-kickstart/README.md

 # Linode - Mastodon - Kickstart

-This repo containss work instructions for setting up Mastodon via Docker with Caddy for Letsencrypt and http proxying.
+This repo contains work instructions for setting up Mastodon via Docker with Caddy for Letsencrypt and http proxying.

 It's intended as a quick start guide, and not a thorough guide.
 It assumes some